jlcontreras/gradient-blocks/README.md

-# Gradient-blocks
+# Gradient Blocks
-Home for Gradient Blocks related stuff
+Hi, this is Gradient Blocks' online home.
+If you have any comments regarding app issues, general feedback or feature enhancement request, please feel free to contact me at mails[dot]rjgames[at]gmail[dot]com.

 ## Privacy policy
 As an Android user myself, I take privacy very seriously.